mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### Response

+Successful requests will produce a "200 OK" response with the signed identity certificate in the JSON body object:

 ```json
 {
   "cert": "eyJhbGciOiJEUzI1NiJ9.eyJwdWJsaWMta2V5Ijp7ImFsZ29yaXRobSI6IlJTIiwibiI6IjU3NjE1NTUwOTM3NjU1NDk2MDk4MjAyMjM2MDYyOTA3Mzg5ODMyMzI0MjUyMDY2Mzc4OTA0ODUyNDgyMjUzODg1MTA3MzQzMTY5MzI2OTEyNDkxNjY5NjQxNTQ3NzQ1OTM3NzAxNzYzMTk1NzQ3NDI1NTEyNjU5NjM2MDgwMzYzNjE3MTc1MzMzNjY5MzEyNTA2OTk1MzMyNDMiLCJlIjoiNjU1MzcifSwicHJpbmNpcGFsIjp7ImVtYWlsIjoiZm9vQGV4YW1wbGUuY29tIn0sImlhdCI6MTM3MzM5MjE4OTA5MywiZXhwIjoxMzczMzkyMjM5MDkzLCJpc3MiOiIxMjcuMC4wLjE6OTAwMCJ9.l5I6WSjsDIwCKIz_9d3juwHGlzVcvI90T2lv2maDlr8bvtMglUKFFWlN_JEzNyPBcMDrvNmu5hnhyN7vtwLu3Q"
 }
 ```

+Failing requests may be due to the following errors:

+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 104:  attempt to operate on an unverified account
+* status code 400, errno 105:  request body was not valid json
+* status code 400, errno 106:  request body contains invalid parameters
+* status code 400, errno 107:  request body missing required parameters
+* status code 401, errno 108:  invalid or malformed request signature
+* status code 401, errno 109:  authentication token has expired
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large

 ## POST /v1/password/change/start

 :lock: HAWK-authenticated with the authToken.

 Begin the "change password" process.
 This consumes a single-use `authToken`, which indicates that the user recently proved knowledge of the account password.
-It returns a single-use `accountResetToken`, which will be delivered to `/account/reset`.
+It returns a single-use `accountResetToken`, which will be delivered to `/v1/account/reset`.
 It also returns a single-use `keyFetchToken`.

-The indirect "`authToken` -> `accountResetToken` -> reset" sequence is used because it lines up with the similar "`/password/forgot/send_code` -> `/password/forgot/verify_code` -> `accountResetToken` -> reset" sequence.
+The indirect "`authToken` -> `accountResetToken` -> reset" sequence is used because it lines up with the similar "`/v1/password/forgot/send_code` -> `/v1/password/forgot/verify_code` -> `accountResetToken` -> reset" sequence.

 This API returns an encrypted bundle, from which `accountResetToken` and `keyFetchToken` can be extracted.

 ___Headers___

-The request must include a HAWK header that authenticates the request using a `authToken` received from `/auth/finish`.
+The request must include a HAWK header that authenticates the request using a `authToken` received from `/v1/auth/finish`.

 ### Request

 ```sh
 curl -v \
 -X POST \